 Xiamen has a subtropical monsoon climate with warm, humid summers, and temperate, relatively dry winters.
 The wettest period of the year occurs between spring and early summer, and is characterised by light to moderate rains and thunderstorms.
 The weather becomes warm, dry and comparatively sunny in late summer, and stays that way for the most part throughout autumn.
 Summer temperatures tend to range between 73°F (23°C) and 91°F (33°C) at the height of the warm season in July.
 The coldest part of the year occurs between the end of January and the middle of February, with temperatures of between 50°F (10°C) and 62°F (17°C).
 The most humid period of the year occurs between the end of June and late August, reaching levels as high as 95 percent.
 Xiamen can be visited all year round but travellers should be advised that typhoons are most likely between July and September.

-Shuttle buses to downtown Xiamen are located outside the Arrivals Hall; the fare is RMB 6.
-There are several city bus routes from the airport, including the ferry station (Bus 27), the railway station (Bus 37), the Bonded Area (Bus 41), Lian hua Er Cun (Bus 81), and the Exhibition Centre (Bus 91).
+Shuttle buses to downtown Xiamen are located outside the Arrivals Hall.
+There are several city bus routes from the airport, including the ferry station (No. 27), the railway station (No. 37) and Lian hua Er Cun (No. 81).

 The terminal features a bank, post office, medical centre, baby room, lost and found, public telephones, smoking areas, disabled services, luggage storage facility, first-class and VIP lounges, a business centre, massage chairs, and an entertainment hall.
 There are also several coffee shops, Chinese and Western-style restaurants, and a number of duty-free and souvenir shops.

 There are two ground-level car parks and an underground facility.
-Parking is charged at RMB 8 for the first hour, and RMB 2 every 30 minutes thereafter.
-Daily parking is RMB 100 for the first day, and RMB 50 per subsequent day.
+Parking is charged at CNY 8 for the first hour and CNY 2 every 30 minutes thereafter.
+Daily parking is CNY 130 for the first day and CNY 60-80 per subsequent day.